 Where are you located?

 Middle Path Therapy is located at 200-70 Arthur Street in Winnipeg's exchange district.
 Street parking is available in the evenings for free and the building is accessible by elevator.
-During the COVID-19 Pandemic groups will be offered virtually to ensure safety of clients and facilitators.
+During the COVID-19 Pandemic groups may be transitioned to a virtual platform to ensure safety of clients and facilitators.

 Do I have to attend the full 24 week cycle of skills groups?

 The full cycle of DBT skills group takes 24 weeks to complete.
 Clients are encouraged to attend all 24 weeks consecutively in order to get the most out of the group, however there is the option of registering for each 6 week module individually.
 Clients must commit to a full six week block of skills training to participate.

 $150.00/per 90 min skills group. $900.00/per 6 week skills training block.
 New clients to Middle Path Therapy require 50 minute intake assessment $135.00 prior to attending group to review clients history, goals for therapy and determine if group is the right fit.